fluidself/fluidself.org/_books/self-help/the-five-things-we-cannot-change.md

 In a world in which control is not reliable, we need something else: the ability to be satisfied with doing our best and letting the chips fall where they may.
 Then the work is to deal with what happens, however unkempt or indecipherable it may be.
 To focus on being in control hinders our chances of finding the new possibilities that arise when surprising directions appear on our path.
 Randomness becomes less scary and more appealing when we find in it a new frontier.

-**Things do not always go according to plan**
+### Things do not always go according to plan

 Perfect discipline, or perfect control, is the best way to miss out on the joy of life.

-**Life is not always fair**
+### Life is not always fair

-If someone treats us unfairly in our personal life, the challenge is to make sure something changes in our relationship--not to make sure the person is punished.
+If someone treats us unfairly in our personal life, the challenge is to make sure something changes in our relationship—not to make sure the person is punished.
 The former plan comes from a wish for healing.
 The latter comes from the dark tendency of the bruised ego to hurt back.

 _May I be fair in all my dealings and generous in all my giving, and may I ask for fairness from others but not demand it or punish them if they fail to show it to me._

-**Pain is part of life**
+### Pain is part of life

 Another way of stating this truth or given is that pain is not punishment, and pleasure is not reward.
 They are simply features of any existence.

 Empathic presence means listening to someone's pain with what I call the five A's: attention, acceptance, appreciation, affection, and allowing.
 We pay attention without being distracted.
 We accept what is said without editing, adding, or blanking.
 We feel a genuine caring about what happened and what might happen to this person.
 We allow whatever feelings or silences or head trips the other employs in this moment without attempting to blame him, stop him, or criticize him.
 The same five A's are the defining features of support, mirroring, caring, and intimate love.

-**People are not loving and loyal all the time**
+### People are not loving and loyal all the time

 A Zen saying helps us: "This being the case, how shall I proceed?"
 That is so much more an adult question than "This being the case, who is at fault or why is this happening to me?"

-**HOW TO BECOME YES**
+### HOW TO BECOME YES

 The ancient spiritual teachings and practices of Taoism form a technology of cultivating an unconditional yes to life's givens.